 |A native Californian, Eric Merrell lived and studied on the East Coast for years before making his return out west.
 His connections to the Golden State shine through in his work, drawing inspiration from its deserts and dunes to its skateparks.
 In addition to painting, his work has expanded into printmaking as well as crafting his own frames.

-Nocturnes, and in particular desert nocturnes, have become a significant part of his oeuvre for the freedom they allow and the mystery they contain.
-A short film about the artist’s approach and dedication to painting night scenes, titled Nocturnes, was released in January 2016.
+His approach is informed by a deep engagement with the environs in which he works.
+For nearly two decades, he has found inspiration specifically in the desert, which has opened up new opportunities for composing space and working with natural forms.
+Moonlight—and in particular, the desert nocturne—has become a significant part of his oeuvre, for the freedom it allows and the mystery it contains.
+A short film about the artist’s approach and dedication to painting at night, titled Nocturnes, was released in January 2016.

 Balancing representation and abstraction, Merrell’s paintings reflect an intense awareness of physical places.
 His knowledge of the history, geography, flora, and fauna of a location unite with his sense of color and design.
 Whether depicting concrete streets in an urban metropolis, a portrait painted outside, a playful still life, or the poetry of solitude in the vast desert night, they stand apart.